The evolutionary advantage of replacers in the Moran process: Preliminaries

 Moran process changes the initial composition of the population as follows.
 In each discrete time-step, one individual from the population is selected as a parent (with probability proportional to its fitness), the parent produces an offspring, and the offspring migrates to one of the neighboring sites.

 \begin{defn}[Oblivious mutants and replacers] We call an individual \emph{oblivious} if its offspring migrates to a neighboring site selected uniformly at random from among all the neighboring sites.
-We call an individual a \emph{replacer} if the offspring migrates to a random neighboring site from among those sites that are currently occupied by the other type than the reproducing parent. \end{defn}
+We call an individual a \emph{replacer} if the offspring migrates to a random neighboring site from among those sites that are currently occupied by the other type than the reproducing parent (if any such site is available). \end{defn}

 In this paper, we consider mutants who are either oblivious or replacers.
 The residents are always oblivious.

 In the absence of mutation, Moran process terminates with the mutants either fixating (that is, spreading over all the sites of the graph $G$), or being wiped out.